 - Cyber-Security Analyst: you will work to protect an organisation by deploying a range of technologies and processes to prevent, detect and manage cyber threats.
 This can include the protection of computers, data, networks and programmes in the organisation you work for, or working as a consultant offering advisory services to clients.
 These roles may also be called Information Security Analyst/Consultant, Security Operations Centre (SOC) analyst and Cyber Intelligence Analyst.
 Closely related roles include Forensic Computer Analyst and Penetration Tester.

-- Data scientist: you will extract, analyse and interpret large amounts of data, and use algorithmic, data mining, artificial intelligence, machine learning and statistical tools to find patterns, make predictions and help to solve problems and provide accessible insights to businesses.
-See also Data analyst, a role for which you not only need to understand the data, but be able to provide insight and analysis through clear visual, written and verbal communication.
+- Data scientist: you will extract, analyse and interpret large amounts of (unstructured) data, and use algorithmic, data mining, artificial intelligence, machine learning and statistical tools to find patterns, make predictions and help to solve problems and provide accessible insights to businesses.
+Read this Udacity's blog post for a brief and accessible look at the main types of Data Science jobs.

 - Games developer: working on the creation and production of games, your work may focus mainly on programming or, in smaller firms, the job may incorporate visual design or story development work alongside programming.